kechcole/Blog-App/README.md

 ```

-Crispy uses filter/tags on form elements, our previous tag `as_p` method is reduntant since better capabilities can be found with bootstrap.
+Crispy uses filter/tags on form elements, our previous tag `as_p` method is redundant since better capabilities can be found with bootstrap.
 In our base template add ;

 ```html
 {% load crispy_forms_tags % }